1m5/1m5-core/README.md

 from unjust intrusion, interception and monitoring.

 ### [Inkrypt](https://www.inkrypt.io/)
+Censorship-Resistant Decentralized Content Distribution Network with OpenPGP/AES Encryption and Anonymity as a base.

 ### [Purism](https://puri.sm/)
 A security and freedom-focused computer manufacturer based in San Francisco, founded in 2014 with the